Visual cryptography: Cheating the (2, n) visual secret sharing scheme

 We know that 2 shares are enough to decode the secret image using the human visual system.
 But examining two shares also gives some information about the 3rd share.
 For instance, colluding participants may examine their shares to determine when they both have black pixels and use that information to determine that another participant will also have a black pixel in that location.
 Knowing where black pixels exist in another party's share allows them to create a new share that will combine with the predicted share to form a new secret message.
 In this way a set of colluding parties that have enough shares to access the secret code can cheat other honest parties.

+Visual steganography

+2×2 subpixels can also encode a binary image in each component image.
+For example, each white pixel of each component image could be represented by two black subpixels, while each black pixel represented by three black subpixels.

+When overlaid, each white pixel of the secret image is represented by three black subpixels, while each black pixel is represented by all four subpixels black.
+Each corresponding pixel in the component images is randomly rotated to avoid orientation leaking information about the secret image.